Washington Nationals Odds

 Best online sportsbooks to bet on the Washington Nationals

 Dave Martinez has been the manager of the Washington Nationals since 2018.
 As of May 6, 2021, he worked his 411th game as manager of the Nats, becoming the longest-serving in the team’s history.
 Even more notably, Martinez was at the helm in 2019 when the Nats won their first World Series title.
 Martinez is also a former player with the franchise, having been on the Montreal Expos from 1988-1991.

-Tim Bogar is the Nats’ bench coach, moving from his previous post as first base coach.
-His coaching tenure with the Nats began in 2018, following stints with the Seattle Mariners, Texas Rangers, Boston Red Sox and Tampa Bay Rays.
+Tim Bogar is the Nats’ bench coach, moving from his previous post as a first base coach.
+His coaching tenure with the Nats began in 2018, following stints with the Seattle Mariners, Texas Rangers, Boston Red Sox, and Tampa Bay Rays.